Diegomarmac/surf-shopJustToPractice/README.md

 # surf-shopJustToPractice
-## a node project justo to practice
+## a node project just to practice